-Copayment (or "copay") - An amount you may be required to pay as your share of the cost for a medical service or supply, like a doctor's visit or hospital outpatient visit.
+Copayment (or "copay") - An amount you may be required to pay as your share of the cost for a medical service or supply, like a doctor's visit, hospital outpatient visit, or a prescription.
 A copayment is a set amount, (for example \$10) rather than a percentage.

-Cost-sharing - Cost-sharing refers to amounts that a member has to pay when services are received.
-(This is in addition to the plan's monthly premium.)
+Cost-Sharing - Cost-sharing refers to amounts that a member has to pay when services are received.
 Cost-sharing includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before services are covered; (2) any fixed "copayment" amount that a plan requires when a specific service is received; or (3) any "coinsurance" amount, a percentage of the total amount paid for a service, that a plan requires when a specific service is received.

-Covered Services - The term we use in this Evidence of Coverage to mean all of the health care services and supplies that are covered by our plan.
+Covered Services - The term we use to mean all of the health care services and supplies that are covered by our plan.